Milbro Model Railways, site logo.

 Illustration H9.
 The master painter Warren Haywood has beautifully restored this 1930s Beeson Fowler tank to its original livery.
 When it came up on Ebay some years ago it was black, having been repainted unsatisfactorily.

 Unfortunately, in contrast to this kind of restoration, some 'improvements' to update vintage models have been less satisfactory.
 The illustration below shows two separate parts that join together to make up a chassis.
 They are from a Beeson pre-war Royal Scot class model that I believe was most likely supplied to a customer via Exley (or perhaps Milbro).
 A short front section including parts of the original frames has been retained with the cylinders on it.
 The rear parts of the old frames have been cut off and removed.
 A replacement section of chassis designed for 2-rail operation - and containing new wheels with a Bond's motor - was then bolted on.
 The replacement frame sections are relatively thin, and fit rather crudely onto the front part.
 Sadly, there is now no way of telling exactly what the original mechanism, frames and gear train were like.
 Although the front end 'remnant' seen here might be suggestive of a connection to Exley or Mills, that cannot be verified with certainty.
-In addition, the original connecting rods and allied fittings were replaced (probably by the same owner) with modern ones which were not very attractive, but may have appeared more realistic.
+In addition, the original connecting rods and allied fittings were partly replaced (probably by the same owner) with modern ones which were not very attractive, but may have appeared more realistic.
 The coupling rods he used may have been the original ones, but were more like Exley or Bassett-Lowke products than Beeson's.
 This model (Sherwood Forester) is mentioned again in our page about Beeson, and is awaiting renovations.
 It is sometimes assumed that Beeson engines were cherished so much that almost all were handed down over the years in very good condition.
 Unfortunately that is not really the case, especially with 1930s models, although the situation is probably much worse for items built by some of the other makers.

 SherwoodFmechREV3a